Helping in School

 At the beginning of the school year we hold a meeting about

 volunteering in school.
-This meeting is open to anyone thinking of becoming a
+This meeting is compulsory for anyone thinking of becoming a

 volunteer and also to our existing volunteers to update them on any changes or